One foot in the dark, one foot in the light. Lord, keep me tightly moored to you so I don’t get lost in the night.

-After every grenade you threw at them.
-After every bomb and blast.
-What can you finally say that will this person leave at last?
+After every grenade, you threw at them.
+After every bomb and blast. is there anything you can you say that will make this person leave at last?

 Fine, you think, I’ll stop talking.
 There’s nothing you can make me say.
 But the person is fine to sit in your silence, letting you have your way.